 KEY TAKEAWAYS

-• The beaches on the West Coast of Barbados are the calmest.
+● The beaches on the west are the calmest.
 They face the Caribbean Sea and you’ll find the water is generally super calm and perfect for all levels of swimmers, snorkeling, and sunbathing.

-• Beaches on the East side of Barbados, on the Atlantic coast, have stronger currents and bigger waves.
+● On the East side of the island, on the Atlantic coast, have stronger currents and bigger waves.
 They are less suitable for swimming but are a popular surf spot.

-• Follow beach safety guidelines, always swim in designated areas supervised by lifeguards, and pay attention to the flag system on Barbados beaches.
+● Follow beach safety and security guidelines, always swim in designated areas supervised by lifeguards, and pay attention to the flag system on Barbados beaches.

 📌 No time to read?
 Pin it for later!